shan-zhang/autocompaste-html/README.md

 Each object in the array will be transformed into a window and displayed in the interface, with `title` corresponding to the window title and text content loaded from the file located at `url`.
 Refer to `data/texts.json` for an example of the data object file.
 Each article should be in the `.txt` format.

+##### Data folder - experiments.json
+To TA: I have coded `experimentsJsonGenerator.html` in order to generate 162 task objects for each participant.
+It will permutate between the conditions as specified in the report.
+The result is 6 different `experiments.json` in the `data` folder which will load corresponding to the Participant ID.

 ### Credits